 Specialty’s in downtown San Jose.

 Sure, we love the giant cookies, the fresh focaccia, and the meal-in-a-bowl soups.
 But that apostrophe!
 It’s wrong, right?
-Unless, of course, there was a Jane Specialty in the company’s past, and that the possessive apostrophe signifies that the chain is named for her.
+Unless, of course, there was a Jane Specialty in the company’s past, and the possessive apostrophe signifies that the chain is named for her.
 Unlikely, sure.
 But stranger things have happened.

 I’m a former journalist, and I never let idle speculation take the place of investigation.
 So I sent an email via Specialty’s website, hoping (but not really expecting) that someone would set me straight.